 Attendance Policy: Since the course is intended to provide hands-on problem solving training as opposed to a traditional lecture format, class attendance is a necessary component of the course.
 Should you miss a class for any reason, you are still responsible for all announcements made and all material discussed during that class, including must-know facts.

-Email and the Web: All students in this course are required to have a university email account and are expected to check their email frequently for announcements and other information I may send to you.
-I will use email and the internet quite extensively in the course.
+Email and the Web: All students in this course are required to have a university email account and are expected to check their email and our Piazza course frequently for announcements and other information I may send to you.
+I will use email, Piazza, and our website quite extensively in the course.
 If you prefer to check your home email instead of your university email you can forward your university email to you home account.
-I will not change your email address in my email address book from its default university account so you must either read your university email or forward it to your home account.
 Each student is also expected to be able to access any information that I post on the web which is related to your course.
 You may access this information from the mathematics department computer lab.
 Contact the Help Desk if you need assistance.